-The principal resource with respect to this Plan of Management is the Holiday Park located on Lot 419 in DP 257378 which is Reserve 1037608, dedicated for Caravan Park.
-The Park is clearly a long standing and valuable resource to the local area and the State as it provides 451 accommodation sites in an attractive setting in close proximity to a beach location.
-In addition the Park currently provides a range of services and infrastructure that support the operation.
-Guests and Park users enjoy a high quality of environmental amenity from the Park and total Reserve with access to the beach and recreational facilities.
+The principal resource with respect to this Plan of Management is the Holiday Park located on Lots 1 & 2 in DP1118650 which is part Reserve 91621, dedicated for Caravan and Camping Park.
+The Park is clearly a long standing and valuable resource to the local area and the State as it provides 166 accommodation sites in an attractive setting.
+It lies in close proximity to protected beaches to the east and west as well as a boat ramp off Lighthouse Road which adjoins to the west.
+In addition the Park currently provides a range of services and infrastructure including a shop/kiosk that supports the operation.
+A wide range of services and facilities are found nearby in the Nelson/Shoal Bay areas.
+Guests and Park users enjoy a high quality of amenity.